Wow your guests with this deliciously refreshing cocktail and learn how to choose the best tonic water!

 Best tonic waters

-Overall, the best-all around option is either Fentiman's tonic water or Fever Tree's classic tonic water.
+Overall, in my opinion, the best all-around option is either Fentiman's tonic water or Fever Tree's classic tonic water.
+Sometimes, I use their elderflower tonic, which is delicate and doesn't overpower the gin.

 Tonic water is a clear, sparkling soft drink.
 It contains bitter quinine, which comes from the bark of the cinchona tree.
 Originally designed to fight certain infections, modern-day tonic water uses less quinine in accordance with health recommendations.
 It's usually enhanced with some sweeteners and tangy citric acid.